-- Control the oil level on engine and drive often. - Control the seawater filter every 25 engine hours. - Ensure that the flow of cooling water is continuous. - For periodic control and replacements see the engine manual. - Control the fuel system for visual leakage. - Regularly check that boat fuel line connectors are tight.
+- Control the oil level on engine and gearbox often.
+Control the through hull shaft connection and its oil level. - Control the seawater filter every 25 engine hours. - Ensure that the flow of cooling water is continuous. - For periodic control and replacements see the engine manual. - Control the fuel system for visual leakage. - Regularly check that boat fuel line connectors are tight.